Lecture laboratories of the Department of Electrical and Electronic Technology

 Students go through the whole manufacturing process of a printed circuit board (PCB).
 They try different technologies and they learn about their advantages and limitations.
 The laboratories are divided into three parts:

-surface mounting and printed circuits Laboratory
+Surface mounting and printed circuits laboratory

 It is possible to state the reliability of soldered joints, analyze defects of populated or unpopulated boards including microsection preparation for optical microscopy.

-Here we deal with the reliability of soldered joints, we test solderability of surface PCB treatings and components in a protective atmosphere.
+Here we deal with the reliability of soldered joints, we test the solderability of surface PCB treatings and components in a protective atmosphere.

 Photo process laboratory